mspnp/performance-optimization/MonolithicPersistence/docs/MonolithicPersistence.md

 - Application log and audit data.

-The temptation might be to try and record all of this information in the same repository, but this approach might not be appropriate for the following reasons:
+The temptation might be to follow the traditional approach and record all of this information in the same repository, but this approach might not be appropriate for the following reasons:

-- It can cause severe contention in the repository, leading to slow response times or data store connection failures.
+- Storing and retrieving large quantities of unrelated data held in the same repository can cause severe contention, leading to slow response times and data store connection failures.

+- The data store might not match the requirements of the structure of every piece of data.
+For example, invoices might be best held in a document database and customer details might be better stored in a relational database.

-- The data store might not be optimized to match the requirements of the structure of every piece data or the operations that the application performs on this data.
+- The data store might not be optimized for the operations that the application performs on this data.
 For example, queuing messages requires fast first-in first-out capability whereas business data typically requires a data store that is better tuned to supporting random access capabilities.

 ----------